yifeng2019uwb/cloud-native-order-processor/BACKLOG.md

-*📋 Note: ✅ **CI/CD Pipeline FIXED** - All services now pass build and test phases* *📋 Note: ✅ **Integration Tests PASSING** - All services working correctly with proper exception handling* *📋 Note: ✅ **Logging Standardization COMPLETED** - All Python services and Go Gateway using structured logging* *📋 For detailed technical specifications, see: `docs/centralized-authentication-architecture.md`* *📋 For monitoring design, see: `docs/design-docs/monitoring-design.md`* *📋 For logging standards, see: `docs/design-docs/logging-standards.md`*
+*📋 Note: ✅ **CI/CD Pipeline FIXED** - All services now pass build and test phases* *📋 Note: ✅ **Integration Tests PASSING** - All services working correctly with proper exception handling* *📋 Note: ✅ **Logging Standardization COMPLETED** - All Python services and Go Gateway using structured logging* *📋 Note: ✅ **COMPREHENSIVE METRICS IMPLEMENTED** - All services now have middleware-based metrics collection with Prometheus integration and comprehensive test coverage*
+*📋 For detailed technical specifications, see: `docs/centralized-authentication-architecture.md`* *📋 For monitoring design, see: `docs/design-docs/monitoring-design.md`*
+*📋 For logging standards, see: `docs/design-docs/logging-standards.md`*